Methods to integrate multinormals and compute classification measures: Integrating the normal

 The crossing points are the zeros $z_i(\bm{n})$ of $\tilde{f}_{\bm{n}}(z)=f(z\mathbf{S} \bm{n}+\bm{\mu})$ ($z_i\bm{n}$ are then the boundary points in the full space).
 For a quadratic domain $\tilde{q}_{\bm{n}}(z)$, these are simply its roots.
 For a general domain, the zeros are harder to compute.
 Chebyshev polynomial approximations \cite{trefethen2019approximation} aim to find all zeros of a general function, but can be slow.
 Other numerical algorithms can find all function zeros in an interval to arbitrary accuracy.
 We use such an algorithm to find the zeros of $\tilde{f}_{\bm{n}}(z)$ within $(-m,m)$.
 This amounts to ray-tracing $f(\bm{x})$ within a Mahalanobis distance $m$ of the normal.
-The error in the integral due to this approximation is therefore $<2\bar{\Phi}(m)$, where $\bar{\Phi}$ is the complementary cdf of the standard normal.
+The maximum error in the integral due to this approximation is the standard multinormal probability beyond a radius of $m$, which in $k$ dimensions is $\bar{F}_{\chi_k}(m)$, the complementary cdf of the chi distribution with $k$ degrees of freedom.

 In fig. \ref{fig:1_schematic}, the initial sign along the ray is 1, and $z_1$ and $z_2$ are the crossing points.